 The one assignment that changed my life and I still use to this day, five years later, is a creativity journal.

-This was the only assignment I had ever been handed that I started immediately.
+For the first time ever, I immediately got to work.
 I was soon past fifty entries long before the due date, and yet, I never stopped.
-It was filled with my thoughts about quotes I read, art from friends and myself, stickers, lists, jokes, and anything in between.
+This journal soon was filled with my thoughts about quotes I read, art from friends and myself, stickers, lists, jokes, creative writing snippets and anything in between.
 It wasn’t long before I carried this little book with me wherever I went, and it felt like my soul on paper.

-It took me two years to fill up that first journal, and now I’m on journal number five, with no intention of stopping!
+It took me two years to fill up that first journal, and now I’m on journal number seven, with no intention of stopping!
 My entries have changed styles slightly over the years, but every time I go through one of my old entries, I feel nostalgic and love for my past and current selves.
-Keeping a creative journal is something that I think everyone should do.
+Writing in a journal is something that I think everyone should do.

 Here is my challenge to you: you have three months to create at least fifty different journal entries, however you choose to do it.
 When you make it to fifty, share a picture of one of your favourite entries with us on your favourite social media platform!

 Okay, so you think the idea of a creativity journal is intriguing, but don’t know where to start?
-Here are some ideas that will help you get started- and remember that there is no wrong way to journal!
+Here are some journaling prompts to inspire your creativity.
+Remember, there is no wrong way to journal!

-- Include a quote.
 This could be from a book or movie, or even something that a stranger said while walking past you.
 You could analyze why this quote affected you, or simply record the words down that moved you.
 Want some inspiration?
 Check out our post about quotes from famous athletes!

 These are just suggestions- you can use all of them, or none of them.
 The point is to just get started and create for yourself!
 This journal is a great way to improve your mental health and to find more out about yourself.
 If you create five entries a day or one a week, both are wonderful, and I am proud of you.